 Eczema, also called atopic dermatitis, is characterized by having dry, red, and itchy skin caused by inflammation.
 The symptoms may come and go, and the itching can often make the condition worse.
 The itchiness can be a nuisance and many people with eczema might find it distracting or may have difficulty sleeping.
 Some might have a problem with self-confidence, have a negative self-image, or a large amount of stress correlated with the condition.
 Others may have symptoms of depression, social isolation, or anxiety.
 A large number of patients with eczema have psychological stress and/or reduced quality of life.
 The psychological burden could possibly even create additional problems for these individuals, and controlling these stressors may be just as important as treating the physical symptoms of eczema.
-These are some of the psychological coping strategies that can be used to deal with the effects of eczema.
+These are some of the psychological coping strategies that can be used to get relief from stress due to eczema flareup.

 As an adjunctive form of treatment for eczema, relaxation techniques are being evaluated, although high-quality studies are lacking.
 One month of progressive muscle relaxation significantly decreased the severity of itching and loss of sleep in patients with atopic dermatitis.
 After a one year follow-up of patients with atopic dermatitis, a form of relaxation therapy called autogenic training led to significant improvement in the condition as well as a significant reduction in the use of topical steroids.
 Autogenic training is a series of exercises that involve the removal of external stimuli and distractions, verbal and mental repetition of commands, and the focus on inner sensations.

 Also Read - Best Ways To Relieve & Treat Itchy Eczema